Red-necked wallaby: Introductions to other countries

 A population of albino Bennett's wallabies (N. r. rufogriseus) lives on Bruny Island.

 There are significant introduced populations in the Canterbury Region of New Zealand's South Island.
 In 1870, several Bennett's wallabies were transported from Tasmania to Christchurch, New Zealand.
 Two females and one male from this stock were later released at Te Waimate, the property of Waimate's first European settler Michael Studholme.
 The year 1874 saw them freed in the Hunters Hills, where over the years their population has dramatically increased.
 Bennett's wallabies are now resident on approximately 350,000 ha of terrain in the Hunters Hills, including the Two Thumb Range, the Kirkliston Range and the Grampians.
 They have been declared an animal pest in the Canterbury Region and land occupiers must contain the wallabies within specified areas.
 Bennett's wallaby is now widely regarded as a symbol of Waimate.

 There are also small colonies in England in the Peak District (extirpated), Derbyshire (extirpated), and the Ashdown Forest in East Sussex (population unknown).
 These were established ca. 1900.
-There are also other sightings frequently spotted in West Sussex and Hampshire and recently YouTuber 'Wildlife With Cookie' found a population in an unknown part of England not associated with the previous mentioned locations.
+There are also frequent sightings in West Sussex and Hampshire, and in a video published January 2022 YouTuber 'Wildlife With Cookie' found a population in an unknown part of England not associated with the previous mentioned locations.
 One of this small population was a mother carrying a joey, confirming that breeding was still occurring in the UK.
 He also went on to locate wallabies with albinism in Kenilworth, Warwickshire.

 There is a small colony of red-necked wallabies on the island of Inchconnachan, Loch Lomond in Argyll and Bute, Scotland.
 This was founded in 1975 with two pairs taken from the Whipsnade Zoo, and had risen to 26 individuals by 1993.